It only works if people use it.

 Require key fields at stage exit; keep role-based layouts lean.
 Make everything required at record creation "to ensure completeness."

-Track simple usage KPIs (e.g., % deals with next step, tasks overdue > 7 days).
+Track simple usage KPIs — e.g., % deals with a next step, tasks overdue >7 days.
 Chase vanity metrics before basic follow-up discipline exists.

 — Peter Drucker